SimonHansul/EcotoxModelFitting.jl/docs/src/index.md

 This format is also compatible with data management systems like [datalad](https://www.datalad.org/). <br>
 Note that in the example above, each dataset also contains a `meta.yml` file. <br>
 This file contains all the metadata pertinent to the dataset.
-An example is given in the examples subdirectory on Github. <br>
+An example is given in the [examples subdirectory](https://github.com/SimonHansul/EcotoxModelFitting.jl/tree/main/examples/data/dataset_template). <br>

 ### Tidy data frames
 We assume each `DataFrame` to be organized in tidy format *sensu* Wickham, see the [corresponding publication](https://www.jstatsoft.org/article/view/v059i10/). <br><br>